Evie-Skinner18/Motivation/README.md

 # Motivation

-This is a helpful web application that shows the user a motivational message of the day.
+This is a cheerful web application that shows the user a motivational message of the day.

 ## Tools and Technologies Used
 - .Net Core 3.1